Songtech-0912/songtech-0912.github.io/content/differential-equations.md

 These characteristics determine how they should be solved.

 First, we can classify differential equations as either ordinary (ODE) or partial (PDE).
-ODEs contain only one independent variable, typically $x$, whereas PDEs contain more than one independent variable.
+ODEs contain an unknown function, typically $y$, of only one independent variable, typically $x$ or $t$.
+Meanwhile PDEs contain an unknown function, typically $u$, or more than one independent variable, such as $x, y, z$.
 How to distinguish?
 Just look for the derivative sign - if it contains $\partial$ (the partial derivative symbol), then it's a PDE, otherwise it's most likely an ODE.

 For instance, an ODE could be:

 $$
 \frac{d^2 y}{dx^2} + x \frac{dy}{dx} = 2y
+$$

+Note that an ODE could contain several unknown functions (especially in systems of differential equations) so long as each function has only one independent variable:

+$$
+\frac{d^2 x}{dt^2} + 3 \frac{dy}{dt} = 3x + 5y
 $$

 And a PDE could be: